Skip to Content

 Learning and Teaching

-On the Criminology and Social Policy joint honours course we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life, and work in a global society to make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
+On the Criminology and Social Policy joint honours course we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop skills and perspectives that will equip them for life, and work, and make use make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.

-Criminology and Social Policy students at Queen's are taught in a dynamic academic environment by an award-winning teaching staff, in a School that was rated as one of the leading departments in the United Kingdom.
+Criminology and Social Policy students at Queen's are taught in a dynamic academic environment by an award-winning teaching staff team, in a School that was rated as one of the leading departments in the United Kingdom.
+The School is located within a recently renovated building, which boasts state of the art teaching and learning facilities alongside dedicated student spaces, including a large student common room.
+Examples of the opportunities provided for learning on this course are:

 E-Learning technologies

-Information associated with lectures and assignments is often communicated via our Canvas Virtual Learning Environment (VLE).
-A range of e-learning experiences are also embedded in the degree programme through the use of, for example, online discussion forums, research methods modules involving statistics, additional learning resources, online readings, and opportunities to use IT programmes in project- based work.
+Information associated with lectures and assignments is often communicated via Canvas, our Virtual Learning Environment (VLE).
+A range of e-learning experiences are embedded in the degree programme, for example, through the use of online discussion forums, a range of academic learning resources and platforms, such as opportunities to learn how to use IT programmes in project- based work, such as data analysis and visualisation software.

 Guest speakers